Darfune/RecipesApp/README.md

 # RecipesApp
-A simple Kotlin app that uses [TheMealDB's API](https://www.themealdb.com/api.php) to show several recipes from around the world.
+A simple Kotlin app that uses [TheMealDB's API](https://www.themealdb.com/api.php) to display several recipes from around the world.

 ## Made Using
 The app is made with Kotlin and XML.
 It uses :